Tips and Ideas for Understanding LRV and Paint Colours

 Does lightening or darkening a paint colour affect its LRV?

 YES!
-When you lighten a paint colour you are changing the way it looks – it will look lighter.
-The lighter a colour is, the higher it’s LRV will be.
-Now this is NOT scientific, but based on me fiddlin’ around in my office with samples and here’s what I’ve found…
+When you lighten or darken a paint colour you are changing the way it looks – it will look lighter or darker and will have a different LRV.
+Again, this is NOT scientific, but based on me fiddlin’ around in my office with samples and here’s what I’ve found…

 Lightening or darkening a paint colour by 25%

-Lightening a paint colour by 25% seems to change it’s LRV approx 2-4 points higher.
+Lightening a paint colour by 25% seems to change its LRV approx. 4 points higher.
 This can vary depending on how much BLACK is in the paint colour’s recipe.
 Black reacts more strongly to being lightened than a colour without black in it.

-Darkening a paint colour by 25% seems to change it’s LRV approx 2-4 points lower.
+Darkening a paint colour by 25% seems to change its LRV approx. 4 points lower.
 Again, this can vary depending on how much black is in the recipe.

 - If you are putting colour on one wall and want the 25% lighter version on another wall, you WON’T notice the difference.
-25% does not work if you are going for a tone-on-tone look.
+25% doesn’t work if you are going for a tone-on-tone look.
 You WILL notice it if you place the original and the tweaked version next to each other on the same wall.
-25% lighter/darker is for an ‘overall change’, not as a way to play with depths from wall to wall.
+25% lighter/darker is for an ‘overall change’, not as a way to play with depths from wall-to-wall.

 Lightening or darkening a paint colour by 50%

-Lightening a paint colour by 50% seems to result in an approx 6-8 point shift.
+Lightening a paint colour by 50% seems to result in an approx. 8-10 point shift.
 THIS IS NOT SCIENTIFIC.
 But let’s be honest, you aren’t here for scientific info, you’re here for some common sense advice and inappropriate comments about hardwood and wine (often combined).

-So if your paint colour starts at 47, you can expect 50% to take it somewhere around 53 or 54 (math is not my strong-point).
+So, if your paint colour starts at approx. 64 (like Edgecomb Gray), you can expect 50% to take it somewhere around 74-ish (math is not my strong-point).

-Darkening a paint colour by 50% seems to change it’s LRV approx 6-8 points lower and just like with light colours, the amount of black can affect how much of a change you see.
+Darkening a paint colour by 50% seems to change it’s LRV approx. 8-10 points lower, and just like with light colours, the amount of black can affect how much of a change you see.

-BUT (Kardashian sized), this is where it gets a bit trickier.
+BUT, this is where it gets a bit trickier…

-Let’s focus on ‘lightening’ for the sake of ease.
-When you lighten a colour by 25% you are changing its recipe and the way it looks.
-While there may be a minor shift (overstatement) in undertones, you are basically going to get a slightly lighter version of the colour you started with.
+Let’s focus on ‘lightening’ for the sake of explanation.
+When you lighten a colour by 25% you are changing its recipe and the way it looks – and not just regarding LRV.
+You might also see a subtle shift in undertones, but you’ll still be working with the bones of the original colour.

-When you lighten a colour by 50% you might start to notice a subtle shift in the way the undertones advance or recede.
+However, when you lighten a colour by 50%, you are MORE LIKELY to notice a shift in the way the undertones advance or recede.
 That gray that had a wink of green in it – the green might almost entirely disappear.
 That greige that leaned more beige, might lean a bit more gray.
-Again, you are still working off of the same colour, but you might see slightly different aspects of it.
+Again, you are still working off the same colour, but it’s likely that you’ll see slightly different sides of it.

 So, what does ALL of this mean to you?

 It means that you can’t make assumptions.
 Just because I drink a lot of wine…doesn’t mean I won’t sit back with a G & T. Just because Tim works from home now, doesn’t mean he puts pants on.
-And just because you lighten or darken a colour by 50%, it doesn’t mean you will be left with the SAME COLOUR just lighter or darker.
+And just because you lighten or darken a colour by 25% or 50%, doesn’t mean you will be left with the SAME COLOUR just lighter or darker.
 Will it be similar?
 ABSO-TOOTLY.
 Will it be THE SAME.
-No ma’am.
+No, ma’am.

 Are you exhausted yet?
 If not, hop back and read my original LRV blog post to tighten up your knowledge a bit more.